A Bird’s Eye View of Brussels

-In my last post, I wrote about visit the Musical Instrument Museum in Brussels.
-I mentioned that there is a restaurant on the top floor (Restauration Nouvelle) and that it’s free to visit (when the museum is open of course).
-What I didn’t mention is that the restaurant has some pretty spectacular views of the city.
+In my last post, I wrote about visiting the Musical Instrument Museum in Brussels.
+I mentioned that there is a restaurant on the top floor (Restauration Nouvelle) and that it’s free to visit when the museum is open.
+Visiting the restaurant also gives you some pretty spectacular views of the city.
 This restaurant is a great place to visit if you are looking to get a bird’s eye view of Brussels.

-I found out about this restaurant while on a free walking (free before you tip the guide).
-I knew about the Musical Instrument Museum but wouldn’t have known the restaurant had such beautiful views of the city.
-Technically this view wasn’t entirely free for me (I bought a soft drink and had a chat with a fellow traveller from the walking tour), but you don’t have to pay to get up to the restaurant for the view.
+I found out about this restaurant while on a free walking tour (well free before you tip the guide).
+I knew about the Musical Instrument Museum, but I wouldn’t have known about this restaurant and the views you can get from it if I hadn’t done that walking tour.
+Technically this view wasn’t entirely free for me (I bought a soft drink and had a chat with a fellow traveller from the walking tour).
+However; you don’t have to pay any admission to go up to the restaurant for a view.
 If you’re not visiting the museum you can still go to the restaurant for free (just let the reception know).
 If you have more time in Brussels, you can visit the Atomium, which was built for the 1958 World’s Fair.
 They have a restaurant at the Atomium with views of the city.
 It’s not right in the centre of Brussels, and with my lack of time, I decided to skip seeing the Atomium.
-I think I got a pretty sweet view where I was.
+I think I got a pretty sweet view from where I was.

-Restauration Nouvelle at the MIM is on the top floor of the Musical Instrument Museum.
-Here’s a link to the map of the area.
-If you just want to go to the restaurant just tell the reception and you can go up the elevator.
-The restaurant is open from 9:30 am to 4:30 am Tuesday to Sunday and closes Mondays.
-If you’re looking to get some photos arrive early in the day.
+Restauration Nouvelle is located on the top floor of the Musical Instrument Museum.
+Here’s a general map of the area.
+If you just want to go to the restaurant tell the reception desk and you can go up the elevator to the restaurant.
+Restauration Nouvelle open from 9:30 am to 4:30 am Tuesday to Sunday and closes Mondays.
+If you’re looking to get some photos to arrive early in the day.

-Where you go to get a bird’s eye view when you travel?
+Do you like to get a bird’s eye view when you travel?